mui/material-ui/docs/src/pages/components/image-list/image-list.md

 {{"demo": "pages/components/image-list/TitlebarImageList.js", "hideEditButton": true}}

-## Single line image list

-This example demonstrates a horizontal scrollable single-line image list of images.
-Horizontally scrolling image lists are discouraged because the scrolling interferes with typical reading patterns, affecting comprehension.
-One notable exception is a horizontally-scrolling, single-line image list of images, such as a gallery.

-{{"demo": "pages/components/image-list/SingleLineImageList.js", "hideEditButton": true}}

 ## Advanced image list

 This example demonstrates "featured" tiles, using the `rows` and `cols` props to adjust the size of the tile, and the `padding` prop to adjust the spacing.